rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 !!!
 Warning

-    If you don't that last step, your containers will not be able to proerly access the internet, or each other.
+    If you don't do that last step, your containers will not be able to properly access the internet, or each other.
 This is crazy-essential, and knowing it will save you *ages* of frustration.

 Now, to add a new port, just run this: